One in a series of posts on my struggles with maintaining a healthier weight, starting in early 2019 and working into the present day

 Wait a little longer, you’ll never regret it.–Samuel Beckett

 The good thing about eating healthier is that there’s no end to it.
 It’s not like a diet that you do for six weeks or whatever.
 It’s not a matter of waiting to hit some goal; it’s a lifestyle choice.
+But that requires a change in your mindset so you’re not living in a chronic state of aggravation that I think of at “weighting for Godot.”

 These days, I weigh around 226, which means I’ve gained some weight back since I was at 217 or so.
 I’m still technically overweight according to the BMI scale.
 But that’s okay.
 This is a process.
 As long as I’m not binge eating, I’m pretty happy with the ways things are going.
 I continue to maintain the habits I outlined before.